 What else impacts a yoga instructor salary?

-Your salary as a yoga instructor is often made up of many factors.
+Your yoga instructor salary is made up of several factors.

 Aside from the points we’ve already discussed in this blog, you should also consider ways to expand your offering and diversify your services.

-The Covid pandemic has forced many businesses to pivot their model, and its impact is likely to remain for a long time.
+Covid, in particular, forced many businesses to pivot their model—in some cases, for good.
 Will you offer yoga sessions in person or just online?
 If the sessions are online-only, can you still charge the same?
 This is another challenge to consider.

 In an ideal world, you also want your clients to look to you for knowledge, motivation, and inspiration, as well as your yoga sessions.
 But how can you convey this?